devsecops/defcon-workshop/section-3/README.md

 1. `kubectl create secret generic googlesecret --from-file=$(CREDS_FILEPATH)` - Create a secret with the value of the secret being the JSON credentials file downloaded above.
 We need this because the containers on the cluster need to authenticate to our K8S cluster to be able to create anything.
 2. `kubectl get secrets` - Verify the secret was created.
 3. `cd` back into the `section-3` directory.
 4. Make sure the environment values in the `deployments/nmap-bq-pod.yaml` deployment file are accurate.
-The following values need to be changed - [PROJECT_ID](https://github.com/devsecops/defcon-workshop/blob/master/section-3/deployments/nmap-bq-pod.yaml#L14) and [GOOGLE_APPLICATION_CREDENTIALS].(https://github.com/devsecops/defcon-workshop/blob/master/section-3/deployments/nmap-bq-pod.yaml#L20)
+The following values need to be changed - [PROJECT_ID](https://github.com/devsecops/defcon-workshop/blob/master/section-3/deployments/nmap-bq-pod.yaml#L14) and [GOOGLE_APPLICATION_CREDENTIALS](https://github.com/devsecops/defcon-workshop/blob/master/section-3/deployments/nmap-bq-pod.yaml#L20).
 5. Now, in order to automate what we did in the section before this i.e. run nmap and then run the data converter to upload the nmap results to BQ all together, type `kubectl apply -f deployments/nmap-bq-pod.yaml`
+6. So, what happened?
+    * NMAP ran against google.com
+    * Results were converted into CSV format
+    * CSV was uploaded to Google BigQuery
-6. Verify that there are new rows in the BQ table now after the Pod completes running.
+7. Verify that there are new rows in the BQ table now after the Pod completes running.

 Reference: [link](https://github.com/maaaaz/nmaptocsv)